-Highway/Bus Garage
+New Highway/Bus Garage

 The Township owns and operates eleven vehicles, excluding those owned by the Road District.
 Currently, only three of these vehicles are housed under roof.
-The existing Highway and bus garages are dated, likely not in compliance with all current codes, and ineffective at meeting existing and future space needs.
-A new garage would likely be located in the general area of the existing garages, providing much needed additional space for vehicles, a wash bay to allow for on-site cleaning of vehicles, and possibly additional cold storage space for Township records.
+The existing highway and bus garages are dated, likely not in compliance with all current codes, and ineffective at meeting existing and future space needs.
+A new garage would likely be located in the general area of the existing garages, providing much needed additional space for vehicles, a wash bay to allow for on-site cleaning of vehicles, and possibly additional storage space for Township records and equipment.
+This garage would create an opportunity for further partnership between the Road District and Senior Transportation Services.
+Also, as the Emergency Management Agency develops this location may provide space for storage of any related emergency vehicles acquired.
+In the interim period, the Township has identified and is negotiating a lease for garage space to house vehicles until a Township garage of appropriate size is constructed.